Hoop History Tours to take place during March Madness

 There will be six tours on city bikes and four tours on a trolley.
 He’s partnered with the Cultural Trail, Pacer’s Bike Share and Indy Trolley.

-Levingston will feature Crispus Attucks High School, NCCA Headquarters, White River State Park, Indiana State Fair Grounds, Hinkle Fieldhouse and tell the stories of Market Square, the RCA Dome and the former Tomlinson Hall at City Market.
+Levingston will feature Crispus Attucks High School, NCAA Headquarters, White River State Park, Indiana State Fairgrounds, Hinkle Fieldhouse and tell the stories of Market Square Arena, the RCA Dome and the former Tomlinson Hall at City Market.

 “The 1919 sectional was played here right outside City Market in Thompson Hall, so a lot of people don’t know about that,” he said.